-104 Standard Operating Procedures Within Departments (SOP’s)
+1.4 Standard Operating Procedures Within Departments

-Departments or programs may establish Standard Operating Procedures that are consistent with this Manual.
-Standard Operating Procedures are the documented processes that a program has in place to ensure services and products are delivered every time.
-After Administrative Review, the Executive Director has authority to approve Standard Operating Procedures.
-Upon approval, it is the Supervisors responsibility to ensure that each applicable employee receives the Standard Operating Procedures.
+Departments or programs may establish Standard Operating Procedures (SOPs) that are consistent with this Manual.
+SOPs are the written processes a program follows to ensure services and products are timely and consistently delivered.
+The ED has the authority to approve Standard Operating Procedures.
+Upon approval, it is the Supervisor’s responsibility to assure that each applicable employee receives a copy of the approved Standard Operating Procedures.